If you follow my posts, you know I’ve been making a lot of apple recipes for fall. A LOT.

 additional cinnamon and vegan sanding sugar, for dusting

-Preheat the oven to 350°.
-Line a 8x8 oven-safe pan with parchment paper.
+- Preheat the oven to 350°.
+Line a 8×8 oven-safe pan with parchment paper.

-Remove from heat and carefully whisk in the shortening, milk, and salt.
-Return to heat and continue cooking for 15 minutes.
-As you remove it from the heat, add your splash of bourbon while continuing to whisk the caramel.
-Cool for 10-15 minutes
+- Remove from the heat and whisk in the shortening, milk, and salt until thoroughly combined.
+Return to the heat and simmer for another 15 minutes.
+When whisking the caramel, extract it from the heat and apply the splash of bourbon.
+Allow cooling for 10-15 minutes.

 Slice it up into 9 or 12 pieces and enjoy with your favorite cup of tea!